winitzki/scall/tutorial/programming_dhall.md

 a : Sort

-⊢ λ(_: Kind) → a
+⊢ :let f = λ(_: Natural) → a

 Error: ❰Sort❱ has no type, kind, or sort

-1│ λ(_: Kind) →  a
 ```

-This is because Dhall requires a valid function type itself to have a type.
+This is because Dhall requires a function's type itself to have a type.
+The symbol `Kind` has type `Sort`,
+so the type of the function `f = λ(_: Natural) → a` would be `Natural → Sort`.
-The symbol `Kind` has type `Sort` but the symbol `Sort` itself does not have a type.
+But the symbol `Sort` does not have a type, and neither does the expression `Natural → Sort`.
+As the function `f`'s type does not _itself_ have a type, Dhall raises a type error.

-There was at one time an effort to implement full "kind polymorphism" in Dhall.
+There was at one time an effort to implement a form of "kind polymorphism" in Dhall.
-That would allow functions to manipulate `Kind` values.
+That would allow functions to manipulate `Kind` values more freely.
 But that effort was abandoned after it was discovered that it would [break the consistency of Dhall's type system](https://github.com/dhall-lang/dhall-haskell/pull/563#issuecomment-426474106).

 ### The universal type quantifier (∀) vs. the function symbol (λ)